Command Options and Wildcards

 Conclusion

-multiple files at once.
-Then, we saw how we can extend the utility of commands
+In this article, we saw how we can extend the utility of commands through the

-through the use of options.
-Finally, we learned how to get information about a
+use of options, and we learned how to get information about a command through

 , or the /?